 Different detectors are built differently.
 They may rely on different training data, different feature sets, different thresholds, and different ways of handling mixed authorship, technical language, or multilingual text.
 Two tools can review the same passage and place different weight on the same signals.

 That is why direct score-to-score comparison across tools can be misleading.
-The more reliable approach is to look at how strongly a tool explains the result, whether the output is actionable, and whether the text itself supports a closer review.
+The more reliable approach is to look at how clearly a tool explains the result, whether the output is actionable, and whether the text itself supports a closer review.
 No detector should be treated as infallible, especially when the writing is short, translated, highly formal, or heavily revised.

 False Positives, False Negatives, and Mixed Authorship